Frequently Asked Questions

 Unfortunately dogs make reindeer very nervous, as they closely resemble wolves, their natural predator.
 For this reason, we can’t allow any dogs to join us on the Hill Trip or in the Paddocks.
 If several of you are visiting the Paddocks, you’re welcome to take turns going in whilst someone holds the dog outside.
 Dogs are welcome in the shop (especially puppies or particularly cute hounds!).

 Do you have disabled access?

-The Hill Trip involves a 20+ minute walk along a rough track, including some rocky steps – there is no easier access than this unfortunately and it does mean that some people with mobility issues will be unable to visit the reindeer.
-With the current social distancing restrictions, we are unable to open the Paddocks here at the Centre, which provide easier access, but we hope to be able to soon.
+The Hill Trip involves a 20+ minute walk along a rough track, including some rocky steps – there is no easier access than this unfortunately and it does mean that some people with mobility issues will be unable to join the Hill Trips.
+However, the Paddocks here at the Centre are wheelchair accessible, and are now open with half-hour time-slots from 10am – 5pm.